Categories: Corruption Articles

 Energy corruption

 We are talking about a small, but in its own way arrogant Ukrainian bank - Alliance.
 The plot of his case consists of participation in a scheme to plunder more than 700 million UAH. funds from Ukrenergo, which was investigated by NABU until the beginning of 2024.
 The essence of the story is this.
-In the fall of 2021, Alliance Bank issued a bank guarantee to United Energy for the purchase of electricity or any other trade operations.
+In the fall of 2021, Alliance Bank issued a bank guarantee to United Energy for the purchase of electricity or any other trade transactions.
 A bank guarantee, as a general rule, means that if the buyer is unable to pay for the goods, the bank will do so for him.
 At least that's how the system works in the world.

 Alliance issued guarantees to United Energy for more than UAH 1 billion, which critically exceeded the credit risks per client.
 But that was only half the story.
 When United Energy turned to Ukrenergo for the supply of electricity in March 2022, it did not pay for the goods, citing the guarantee.
 The alliance refused to meet its obligations, citing formalities.